C2DH/ranketwo/_units/boder/introduction.en.md

 <!-- more -->

-Animation on how the collection of interviews with concentration camp survivors created by David Boder with a wire Recorded in 1946, has been turned into an interactive website in 2009.
+Lesson on how the collection of interviews with concentration camp survivors created by David Boder with a wire Recorded in 1946, has been turned into an interactive website in 2009.

 SMALL:    animation + quiz